 Day 1: Kedleston (Derbys).
 The coach leaves Derby railway station at 1.45pm.
-One of the supreme monuments of Classical architecture and decoration in England, recreating the glories of Ancient Rome in the foothills of the Peak District, Kedleston Hall (1759-65) was the creation of Sir Nathaniel Curzon and, initially, three architects, of whom Robert Adam emerged the victor.
+One of the supreme monuments of Classical architecture and decoration in England, recreating the glories of Ancient Rome in the foothills of the Peak District, Kedleston Hall (1759-65) Great Houses of the North continued was the creation of Sir Nathaniel Curzon and, initially, three architects, of whom Robert Adam emerged the victor.
 The sequence of grand rooms for entertainment and show are homogeneous and complete (with furnishings designed by Adam), an impeccable manifestation of aristocratic wealth, education and taste.
 Spend the first of three nights near Chatsworth.